qaul/qaul.net/docs/proposals/DTN-V2-Migration.md

 1. **merged** — DTN V2 release hardening (retention cap, quota self-heal, blocked-sender rejection, recipient-first delivery, V2 state RPC) and the tier-0 delivery fixes.
-2. PR #907 `feat/identity-priority` — local priority levels,
+2. PR #907 `feat/identity-priority` — hop-numbered custody routes.
-   priority-scaled per-sender quota (base configurable via `dtn_v2_sender_quota_mb`).
+   "Priority" is a hop number on each route entry (not a per-identity attribute): a route is a set of hops, and IDs sharing a hop number are interchangeable alternatives at that stage.
+Wire `DtnRoutedV2` carries `RouteHop { hop, ids }` + a `current_hop` cursor.
-3. `feat/sender-routes` (stacked on #907) — sender-defined custody
+3. `feat/sender-routes` (stacked on #907) — sender-defined hop-numbered
-   routes with the resolution order: sender route → receiver's published route → configured V1 storage node as single-custodian route.
+   custody routes with the resolution order: stored sender route → receiver's published route (flat list mapped to sequential hops) → configured V1 storage node as a single hop-1 custodian.

 ## The DTN_V2 capability bit